AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/low-level-settings.md

 ### Show AdGuard VPN in Settings

-If you have AdGuard VPN for Windows on your computer, activate this feature to open AdGuard VPN or visit its website from the AdGuard app.
+Enabling this option allows you to display the AdGuard VPN tab in Settings for easy opening of the app and the product's website.

-### Check SSL/TLS certificates of web services
+### Enable asynchronous OCSP SSL/TLS certificate revocation checks

 Once enabled, this option runs asynchronous OCSP checks to check whether the website’s SSL/TLS certificate is revoked.

-If the OCSP check completes within the minimum timeout, AdGuard will immediately apply the result: block the connection if the certificate is revoked, or establish a connection if the certificate is valid.
+If the OCSP check completes within the minimum timeout, AdGuard will immediately apply the result: block the connection if the certificate is revoked or establish a connection if the certificate is valid.

 If the verification takes too long, AdGuard will establish a connection and continue checking in the background.
-If the certificate is revoked, the current and future connections to the domain will be blocked.
+If the certificate is revoked, current and future connections to the domain will be blocked.

-### Use Encrypted Client Hello
+### Use Encrypted ClientHello

 Every encrypted Internet connection has an unencrypted part.
-This is the very first packet, which contains the name of the server you are connecting to.
+This is the very first packet which contains the name of the server you are connecting to.
 Encrypted Client Hello technology is supposed to solve this issue and encrypt that last bit of unencrypted information.
-To benefit from it enable the **Use Encrypted Client Hello** option.
-It uses a local DNS proxy to look for configs in the ECH Config Lists.
-If found, encrypts ClientHellos.
+To benefit from it, enable the *Use Encrypted ClientHello* option.
+It uses a local DNS proxy to look for ECH configuration for the domain.
+If it is found, ClientHello packet will be encrypted.

 ### Check websites' certificate transparency